Mapper since: November 16, 2013

 Feel free to contact me, i am opened to any discussion.
 If you have recommendations or corrections, please do not hesitate to tell me.
 Nevertheless, most often i check OSM's Wiki.

 ● Before any edit, make sure that your background tiles (satellite imagery, topogr., data, etc) are correctly aligned.
-For me as a reference, Geoportail.lu images and Strava heatmap (on straigh lines) are consistent and efficient for comparison.
-But... !
-Sometimes oblique surfaces (steep hills, mountains, etc) get deformed depending on the angle between the satellite photos and those surfaces.
-So the area needs to be realigned for thisc ase.
-Pros: any provider of satellite imageries should really be precise on this matter, it's not an option as so many people rely on these images without proper knowledge.
+For me as a reference, Geoportail.lu images (Luxembourg only) and worldwide Strava heatmap (on straight lines) are consistent and efficient for comparison.
+Beware of tilted sat. imagery even more on oblique surfaces (steep hills, mountains, etc), the exact position gets deformed depending on the angle between the satellite photos and those surfaces.
+How to check : search a close area with a building, the more you see the walls of the house, the more it's tilted but if you only see the roof, that's perfect.
+Select a less tilted image sat. source or realign the layer.
+Pros: any provider of satellite images should really be precise on this matter, it's not an option as so many people rely on these images without proper knowledge.

-● Precision on elements is key for statistics whether it is for the ways and their route planning, on altitude via DEM/elevation contour or for calculating how much specific areas are being used in a region.
+● Precise position on elements is key for statistics whether it is for the ways and their route planning, on altitude via DEM/elevation contour or for calculating how much specific areas are being used in a region.

-● Extra : Services which provide the planning of route directions already add the highway's default access properties.
+● 3rd party services which provide the planning of route directions add already the highway's default access properties.
 No need to add obsolete access properties which may mislead via the map tiles.
 Example: adding tag access=no (general access with any means of mobility) and foot=yes on a highway=footway is unnecessary since by default this type of highway is an element only for pedestrians, this tag combination will grey out the way as inaccessible on the rendered map tiles and mislead users who will think it's not accessible at all.

-● Access=no, is mostly used when the element exists but isn't anymore accessible by its default means of mobility and for anyone (think of a building in ruins or a way having collapsed rocks), access=private is accessible though only for the owners and eligible users, access=permissive is not officially a public element but the owner allows access until further notice.
+● Access=no, is mostly used when the element exists but isn't anymore accessible by its default means of mobility and for anyone.
+Example: think of a building in ruins or a way having collapsed rocks.
+Access=private is accessible though only for the owners and eligible users.
+Access=permissive is not officially a public element but the owner allows access until further notice.

 ● People not using tags (key=value) properly according reality and what has been approved as standard in OSM's wiki.
 See "Recommendations" above why.